gregsadetsky/blog/_posts/2023-10-08-you-can-use-github-actions-to-run-a-backend-web-server-kinda.markdown

 date:   2023-10-08 23:33:19 -0400
 ---

-I really don't know what to think about any of this.
+I really don't know what to make of any of this.

 hi, greg technology here. long time blog reader, not frequent poster.